skip to content

 code of good employment

-The Equestrian Employers' Association have created the 'Code of Good Employment' to guide employers to take ownership of their own governance and offer a framework to develop employment practices and business operations.
+The EEA have also created the 'Code of Good Employment' to guide employers to take ownership of their own governance and offer a framework to develop employment practices and business operations.

 • Make it legal